tafax/angular-digest-auth/README.md

 angular-digest-auth
 ===================

-AngularJS module to manage HTTP Digest Authentication
+AngularJS module to manage HTTP Digest Authentication.

+The module is under development.